wholeGrainCat/PULSE-App/README.md

 - **Mood Tracking:** Daily knomood logging with visual insights.
 - **Mental Health Resources:** Articles, guides, and tips curated by experts.
 - **Counseling Connection with Appointment System:**
-  - View available counselors and their specialties.
+  - View available counselors.
   - Schedule and update appointments with counselors directly through the app.
-  - Notifications for appointment confirmations and reminders.
+- **Self-Help Tools:** Suggestions for activities like mindfulness, breathing exercises, and self-care tasks.
-- **Wellness Activities:** Suggestions for activities like mindfulness, breathing exercises, and self-care tasks.
+- **Resources Library:** Access to various article and video for mental health.
-- **Community Support:** Access to forums or discussion spaces for peer support.
+- **Chat Features:** Chat with others annonymously.

 ---